kaanguru/bandhorses.com/content/sr.md

 #### Benefits of staking to Ethereum

-Staking iss  **More sustainable** Validators don’t need energy-intensive computers in order to participate in a proof-of-stake system – just a laptop or smartphone.
+Staking is **More sustainable** 🌲 Validators don’t need energy-intensive computers in order to participate in a proof-of-stake system – just a laptop or smartphone.
 This will make Ethereum better for the environment.

+## Core Values of Band Horses

+1. There will be **NOTHING FAKE**
+1. We are FULL transparent. **Power to Investors Community** by voting system.
+1. We defend **Wild Animals** 🐴
+1. We Support Indipendent Musicians   🎵
+1. NFT holders will vote for organisations to donate

+Starting from 3rd quarter of 2023; every month *7 BandHorses will be sold to collect capital for donations*   There are lots of Nature Conservation organisations.
+Every month NFT holders will decide where to donate.

+### Why we need you?

+Your support will increase our commitment to a long-term holistic plan.
+NFTs are not just profile pictures.
+Support NFTs with utility.
+Support Wild Animals and Musicians.
+Join us on a path to a sustainable future.
+Together we will decide what this future will be.